Nagathejas-M-S/Clickbait-Buster-Promoting-Trust-with-Ethical-Content-Presentation/README.md

  1.Open your command prompt and run the above commands
   * pip install nltk
   * pip install scikit-learn
-    If you are running Creating.py for first time , uncomment the above lines and run .
-For future running you can comment them
+ 2.If you are running Creating.py for first time , uncomment the above lines and run .
+For future running you can comment them nltk.download('stopwords') nltk.download('punkt')
-  # nltk.download('stopwords')
-  # nltk.download('punkt')

 ## Meaning of files
   Creating.py - main python file which holds main algorithm